CJSS-TV

-CJSS-TV was a television station in Cornwall, Ontario, Canada.
+CJSS-TV (channel 8) was a television station in Cornwall, Ontario, Canada.
 In operation from 1959 to 1963 as a private affiliate of CBC Television, the station was later converted to a rebroadcaster of Ottawa's CJOH-TV.

-The station originally signed on as a CBC Television affiliate on October 18, 1959, owned by Stanley Shenkman.
+The station originally signed on as a CBC Television affiliate on October 18, 1959, owned by Toronto architect Stanley Shenkman.
 Shenkman also acquired the radio stations CKSF and CKSF-FM, which both adopted the CJSS call sign as well.

 In 1963, CJSS was acquired by Ernie Bushnell and converted into a rebroadcaster of Ottawa's CTV affiliate CJOH, making CJSS the first TV station in Canada ever to cease operations as its own station and become a repeater for another.
-After many years of use to rimshot the Montréal market, Bell Media took the station permanently dark in 2017.
-The radio stations were sold to a local family, and subsequently broadcast as part of Corus Entertainment.
-Of these stations, 1220 AM (as CJUL) left the air August 18, 2010 leaving just CJSS-FM retaining the original call sign.
+After many years of use to rimshot the Montreal market, Bell Media took the station permanently dark in 2017.
+The radio stations were sold to the Emard family (Tri-Co Broadcasting Ltd.), and subsequently broadcast as part of Corus Entertainment.
+Of these stations, 1220 AM (as CJUL) left the air August 18, 2010, leaving just CJSS-FM retaining the original call sign.